Human mobility networks reveal increased segregation in large cities: Results

-To understand why large metropolitan areas support these homophilous tendencies, it is useful to explore interaction segregation within leisure POIs.
-Full-service restaurants provide an illustrative example (Figure \ref{fig:main_2}c,d,e) of a segregation-inducing dynamic that holds widely across other leisure sites (Figure \ref{fig:robustness_check_leisure_pois}).
-We find that larger MSAs offer their residents a greater number of leisure choices: the average resident of one of the 10 largest MSAs has 150$\times$ more restaurants within 10 kilometers of their home than an average resident of a small MSA (where a "small MSA" is defined as one with less than 100,000 residents; Figure \ref{fig:main_2}c).
+\paragraph{Differentiation of space in large cities.} To understand why large metropolitan areas support homophily, we present an example of segregation within leisure POIs.
+Full-service restaurants provide an illustrative example (Figure \ref{fig:main_2}d,e,f) of a segregation-inducing dynamic that holds widely across other leisure sites (Supplementary Figure \ref{fig:robustness_check_leisure_pois}) and other scales of analysis (Extended Data Figure \ref{fig:hub_segregation}-\ref{fig:home_segregation}).
+We find that larger MSAs offer their residents a greater number of leisure choices: the average resident of one of the 10 largest MSAs has 22$\times$ ($p 10^{-4}$, 95\% CI 11-39$\times$) more restaurants within 10 kilometers of their home than an average resident of a small MSA (where a ``small MSA'' is defined as one with less than 100,000 residents; Figure \ref{fig:main_2}d).
 These choices are also more socioeconomically differentiated.
-When a restaurant's ES is defined as the median ES of all people who cross paths within it, the coefficient of variation of ``restaurant ES’’ in the 10 largest MSAs is 63\% larger than that in small ones (Figure \ref{fig:main_2}d).
+When a restaurant's SES is defined as the median SES of all people who cross paths within it, the coefficient of variation of ``restaurant SES’’ in the 10 largest MSAs is 63\% ($p 10^{-4}$, 95\% CI 37-100\%) larger than that in small ones (Figure \ref{fig:main_2}e).
 Thus, large MSAs not only offer their residents a larger choice of restaurants, but these restaurants are also more socioeconomically differentiated.
-These processes combine to increase \metric by 29\% at restaurants in the 10 largest MSAs relative to those in small MSAs (Figure \ref{fig:main_2}e).
-We also find analogous results at higher levels of scale: interaction hubs (e.g. plazas, malls, shopping centers, boardwalks) (Extended Data Figure \ref{fig:hub_segregation}) as well as neighborhoods (Extended Data Figure \ref{fig:home_segregation}) and across different many POI types (Supplementary Figure \ref{fig:robustness_check_leisure_pois}).
+These processes are associated with a 29\% ($p 10^{-3}$, 95\% CI 8-49\%) increase in \metric at restaurants in the 10 largest MSAs relative to those in small MSAs (Figure \ref{fig:main_2}f).
+We also find analogous results at higher levels of scale: hubs (e.g. plazas, malls, shopping centers, boardwalks) (Extended Data Figure \ref{fig:hub_segregation}) as well as neighborhoods (Extended Data Figure \ref{fig:home_segregation}) and across different many POI types (Supplementary Figure \ref{fig:robustness_check_leisure_pois}).